-The Problem of Information Asymmetry
+The Problem of Information Asymmetry in Insurance

 The insurance industry is plagued by information asymmetry, a situation that arises when one party in a transaction has better information than its counterparty(ies).
 The consumer purchasing insurance (policyholder) has a better understanding of their own assets’ (personal health, car, property, or other) actual worth and current state.
 Whereas the insurance company has less information and must rely on information provided by the policyholder to determine that insuree’s risk profile, premiums, and deductibles.